khushig159/EduPortalFrontend/README.md

 ## 🚀 Features

 ### 👨‍🏫 *Real Mentorship*
-- Students can connect in *real-time* with verified mentors.
+- Students can connect in *real-time* thrugh chat or video call with verified mentors.
 - Mentors can guide on *academic topics, career advice, interview preparation, and personal development*.

 ### 🤖 *AI-Powered Doubt Solving*